 How to report missing Cost of Living payments

-If you believe you are eligible and should have received a disability or low-income Cost of Living payment but have not noticed it in your bank account you can report a missing Cost of Living payment here.
+If you believe you were eligible and should have received a disability or low-income Cost of Living payment you can report a missing Cost of Living payment here.
 If you believe you were entitled to receive the Pensioner Cost of Living payment with your Winter Fuel Payment but did not receive either by 26th January 2023 you can contact the Winter Fuel Payment Centre.

 Additional help and support for the rising cost of living